exercism/javascript/concepts/conditionals-switch/about.md

 ## Using Expressions

-Instead of simple variable, `x` could also be an expression.
+Instead of a simple variable `x`, you can also put in an expression.
 It will be evaluated once at the beginning of the switch statement and the result will be compared against the options.
 A common use of this is a "type switch" that executes different code depending on the type of a variable.